victorwynne/victorwynne/_posts/2025-07-22-orchestration.md

 ---
 layout: post
-title: "Full orchestration will define the next generation of LLMs"
+title: "The next evolution for LLMs isn’t scale, it’s orchestration"
 date: 2025-07-22 10:00
 categories: [Articles]
 tags: [language models]
-description: Full orchestration will be key to making LLMs useful at scale by enabling them to handle complex goals without constant user direction.
+description: The next evolution for LLMs depends on full orchestration and the ability to manage complex tasks with minimal user input.
 ---

 Large language models (LLMs) have rapidly become an important part of modern computing.
 These sophisticated applications often produce responses that feel remarkably insightful and relevant.
 While their interactions may appear straightforward on the surface, a closer look reveals surprisingly complex internal processes involving a kind of low-level orchestration that occurs behind the scenes.